pym666/pym666.github.io/_pages/about.md

 ## Contact

-Feel free to contact me by email if you are interested in my research or potential collaborations.
+Feel free to contact me via the email address on the left if you are interested in my research or potential collaborations.